fergusonB/iplookup/Readme.md

-Okay, I can do that.
-Here is an updated readme.md file for your code:

 # IPLookup

 This is a simple Node.js script that takes an IP address as an argument and prints some information about its location and service provider.